-Practise calculating UK Income Tax manually using the 2025/26 bands for England and Scotland.
+Practise calculating UK Income Tax manually using the 2026/27 bands for England, Wales and NI.

 Answers accepted within £1

-No. Only the income above £50,270 is taxed at 40%.
-The rest stays at 0% and 20%.
-Tax bands are marginal, not applied to the full salary.
+No — only the income above £50,270 is taxed at 40%.
+The portion below remains taxed at 0% and 20%.
+Tax bands are marginal, applied to slices of income.

 Practise finding percentages, percentage change and reverse-percentage problems …